-- Consider virtual-only aspects.
-While in-person attendees may be attending an evening event, consider facilitating optional virtual happy hours, entertainers, or networking platforms to create a comparable experience.
+Consider virtual-only aspects.
+While in-person attendees may be attending an evening event, consider facilitating optional digital immersive experiences for your virtual attendees to network or enjoy entertainment.

 It’s essential to treat your live audience and the virtual audience as independent groups receiving the same message.
 Help presenters understand that while they may only have a handful of people in front of them, they’re presenting for a second (typically larger) audience as well.
 Devote extra rehearsal time and speaker coaching into the production schedule.
 Scripting the show in a talk show or panel-style format can also help elevate the energy in the room.

 Choose your Delivery Method